Sequential Network Design: Main Results

-As a corollary, the dominance of $\mathbf{QC}$ over $\mathbf{\hat{G}}$ refines the main result of \cite{Belhaj2016} by excluding a subclass of NSGs as candidate for the global optimum.
-The literature on (static) network design stops their characterization of globally efficient network at the set of NSGs.
-One critique is drawn on the coarseness of the characterization due to the multiplicity of NSGs.
-Lemma \ref{lem:unweighted-QC} therefore makes the first step to further discriminate among NSGs.
-The complete discrimination is left as an open question for future research.
+This result strengthens Corollary \ref{cor-TE2016}, and hence the main result of \cite{Belhaj2016}, by showing that within the set of NSGs, certain networks are never optimal for Problem \eqref{program-KB-alpha}.
+Previous literature on static network design typically stopped at showing that globally efficient networks must belong to the set of NSGs.
+However, such characterizations have limited ability to distinguish among NSGs.
+Lemma \ref{lem:unweighted-QC} takes a first step toward further refinement within the class of NSGs, though complete discrimination among all NSGs remains an open question for future research.

-Finally, it is worth noting that the greedy strategy's focus on short-term gains may come at the cost of long-term efficiency.\footnote{We appreciate Francis Bloch for raising this point.} By ignoring the potential future benefits of sub-optimal networks in the current period, the myopic planner may miss out on opportunities to create more efficient or resilient network structures in the long run.
-The following example demonstrates the difference between the networks formed by myopic and farsighted designers.
+Finally, it is worth noting that the greedy strategy's focus on short-term gains may come at the cost of long-term efficiency.
+By ignoring the potential future benefits of currently sub-optimal networks, the myopic planner may miss opportunities to create more efficient network structures in the long run.
+The following example demonstrates the difference between networks formed by myopic and farsighted planners.